Skip to main content

 The 16th century foundation, originally the choir school, nestles behind Worcester Cathedral and is centred around College Green.
 For such a city centre site it is extraordinarily well hidden from view and feels like its very own village, with each converted townhouse – plus a few new builds - a subject specific department.
 Buildings range from 12th century to 2016, with each century having produced its own architectural gems – the overall effect is one of great charm; tradition shoulder to shoulder with the contemporary.
 A special place to grow up and learn.
 The classics and Latin departments are housed in the medieval Edgar Tower, accessed via a romantically precipitous spiral staircase – the ascent is worth it just for the views over Worcester.
 Library is fabulous – light, bright and spacious (over two floors) with a book club for every year group and an enthusiastic librarian who does a grand job of promoting reading for wellbeing.

 Wherever you walk, the cathedral tower is in sight.
-‘The cathedral is the beating heart of our school and we are constantly reminded of hope and a strong spirit, as well as having an important place in history,’ says head.
+‘The cathedral is the beating heart of our school and we are constantly reminded of hope and a strong spirit, as well as having an important place in history,’ say staff.
 ‘Difficult to explain, but very magical,’ we heard more than once, with parents repeatedly telling us that the close links with the cathedral give a certain feel to the school that goes well beyond a religious heritage.
 Although no longer a boarding school, the strong house system and rich extracurricular life remains, as well as the way students are encouraged to develop a sense of service to the wider community.

 Compared to RGS, the school’s main competitor, King’s is perceived as the ‘old money’ option but we found nothing stuffy about it.
 Parents, teachers and students speak of the exceptionally warm relationships that the school generates.
 ‘There’s a competitive edge, but that’ no bad thing,’ said one parent.
 New ‘more practical’ uniform being phased in; sixth formers now allowed brighter suits.
 Food could be better (range and quality), we heard, though we couldn’t fault our roast beef and lemon posset.